-A limited number of students may participate in the 12-College Exchange Program in the junior year.
-The deadline for the application is February 1 each year.
+A limited number of students may participate in the 12-College Exchange Program in their junior year.
+The deadline for the application is February 1 each academic year.

 The following colleges participate in the exchange.
-Not all offer places every year.
+Not all institutions will offer places every year.

 - Amherst College